City-of-Helsinki/drupal-tools/README.md

 docker/openshift/Dockerfile
 ```

-This check can be bypassed with `--no-ignore-files` flag.
-This will update files regardless of `ignore` file.
+This check can be bypassed with `--no-ignore-files` flag and will update the files regardless of `ignore` file.

 ### Update external tools